 2. Evaluate the nose

 The nose is what the whiskey smells like.
-Whiskey can contain many different aromas, which can be categorized as:
+Whiskey can contain many different aromas that stimulate the olfactory system, which can be categorized as:

 To evaluate the nose, begin by lifting the glass directly up to your nose.
 Don’t agitate the whiskey, just allow the aromas to reach your nostrils.